 Your Delta Dental PPO & Premier Provider

-If you are one of our many patients who participate in a Delta Dental PPO or Premier plan, the Indigo Dental team is happy to offer in-network benefit coverage.
+If you are one of our many patients who participate in a Delta Dental PPO or Premier plan, the Indigo Dental of Daytona Beach team is happy to offer in-network benefit coverage.
 If you’re anything like the majority of Daytona Beach dentistry patients, you have never been 100% clear about what that really means.
 On this page, we’re going to provide you with some basic information about dental benefit plans.
 Unfortunately, every single insurance plan represents a unique agreement between a patient, employer, and insurer, so no two patients will receive exactly the same coverage.
 This is one of the many reasons dental insurance plans can be equal parts confusing and frustrating.
-That’s where the knowledgeable Indigo Dental team comes in.
+That’s where the knowledgeable Indigo Dental of Daytona Beach team comes in.
 We work with dental insurance providers on a daily basis, so we can process and file your claims, answer your policy questions, and help you make the most of your benefits.
 If you want to find out more, please don’t hesitate to call our Daytona Beach dental practice today.
 We’re always happy to help.

 In-Network VS Out of Network Coverage